react-puzzle-games/react-hangman/README.md

 - A: The only reason why the bundle has a large file size is because I embedded [an-array-of-english-words](https://github.com/zeke/an-array-of-english-words), which is a pretty big dependency.
 Had I used a backend, I would've saved some KB, at the expense of network latency, of course.
 - Q: So.. can you make the bundle smaller?
 - A: No.
+- Q: What other dependencies did you use?
+- A: You *could* check `package.json`, you know.
+The only dependencies are `create-react-app`, `an-array-of-english-words`, and `node-uuid`.
+- Q: `node-uuid`?
+- A: I needed a way to generate consistently unique keys for the components that make up the word during the game.
+The only entropy I had was the letter, but a word can have the same letter more than once, so I used `node-uuid` to generate a unique identifier.
 - Q: How did you write CSS?
-I thought browsers were already running LESS natively?!
+I thought browsers were already running `LESS` natively?!
-- A: There's no support for anything other than CSS in create-react-app, and, frankly, I'm glad they didn't add it.
+- A: Browsers only support CSS...
+There's no support for anything other than CSS in create-react-app, and, frankly, I'm glad they didn't add it.
+- Q: You mean you don't know `LESS`?
+- A: I do know how to write `LESS` but for a simple app it doesn't bring much value.
+- Q: It is better, though.
+You should learn it.
+- A: You should teach me...
 - Q: How is the hangman drawn?
 - A: With `SVG`.
 - Q: `SVG` is finished.
 Why didn't you use `HTML5 Canvas`?